-Since it was founded in 1959, the aim of the Civic Trust Awards is to encourage the very best in architecture, to improve the built environment for us all through design, sustainability, inclusiveness and accessibility, but also to reward projects that offer a positive social, cultural, environmental or economic benefit to their local communities.
+Over the last six decades, the aim of the Civic Trust Awards hasn't waivered.
+Encouraging the very best in architecture, promoting improvements the built environment for us all through design, sustainability, inclusiveness and accessibility, but also rewarding projects that offer a positive social, cultural, environmental or economic benefit to their local communities.
 The Civic Trust Awards has run continuously ever since, making it Europe’s longest running architectural and built environment awards programme.
 It is also one of this country’s most important and prestigious.

 To download the complete list of winners, please CLICK HERE